maplibre/martin/README.md

 conform to the [Mapbox Vector Tile Specification](https://github.com/mapbox/vector-tile-spec), and renders them using WebGL.

-You can add a layer to the map and specify Martin TileJSON endpoint as a vector source URL.
+You can add a layer to the map and specify martin TileJSON endpoint as a vector source URL.
 You should also specify a `source-layer` property.
 For Table Sources it is `{schema_name}.{table_name}` by default.

 ```js
 map.addLayer({